 It is another Roman Catholic Church in Lansdowne.
 In fact, it is the only running one.
 It was built by the English in 1936 in a typical colonial architecture style.
 It is located at Mall Road, close to St. Mary’s Church.
 Beautiful interiors and serene atmosphere definitely put this church among must-visit places in Lansdowne.

 Right in front of the church, on the opposite side of the road, is a great view of the majestic Himalayan Peaks.

 And then we visited the local market which was still packed with people from all over attending some sort of local festival.
 There truly were colors on display all around.

-There was also a Puja in progress on that we attended.
-I think it was of Lord Krishna but I could not really make out entirely.
+There was also a Puja in progress that we attended.
+I think it was of Lord Krishna but I could not really make it out entirely.

 Journey Ahead: Lansdowne to Delhi – The Journey Home

 We ordered our dinner to the hut itself and ate sitting on the roof.
 It really felt great, eating that delicious food under a sky lit with countless stars.
 And so our day of sightseeing in Lansdowne ended.
 Tomorrow was just the return journey home but I knew that I definitely was going to come back for more.

 Please read Lansdowne to Delhi – The Return Journey Home to continue reading the last part of this travelogue.
 If you have any questions, please feel free to ask in the comments section below or at our Community Forum, and I will be glad to answer.